sicajc/LAB-612-Recommended-PS/README.md

 # Advanced system level design
 >SRAM and DRAM also consideration of Memory Hierachy is needed afterward.
-1. Pipelined RISC-V Processor with memory Hierarchy and Branch predictor
+1. Pipelined RISC-V Processor with memory Hierarchy, SRAM and Caches + Memory Controller, Branch predictor and Exception Handling mechanism.

-2. AlexNet CNN Accelerator with caches
+2. AlexNet CNN Accelerator with Memory Hierarchy

 3. Hardware Accelerator for Genetic Algorithm